Nuclear Medicine Science

 Nuclear medicine is an exciting health care field that uses advanced scientific methods to scan and create images of the human body.
 Technologists are experts in not only taking but helping to analyze these scans to help physicians arrive at a diagnosis and a treatment.
 Let us help you prepare for this dynamic field.

-The Nuclear Medicine Science program offers an accredited curriculum leading to a Bachelor of Science degree.
+The Nuclear Medicine Science program offers an accredited curriculum leading to a bachelor of science degree.
 The mission of the Nuclear Medicine Science program is to prepare individuals with the clinical and didactic experience necessary for successful entry into the Nuclear Medicine Technology profession.

 The goal of the Nuclear Medicine Science program is to enable the student to confidently possess the knowledge and skills necessary to safely perform a wide variety of clinical procedures.
 Students will also be able to effectively communicate with patients with competent skills in: radiopharmaceutical dosage, calculation and administration, the operation of imaging devices, and operation of radiation detection monitoring devices.